Do you love the ‘classic chocolate chip cookie’ but need to eat grain-free? Well I’m about to make you very happy…

 Beat the wet ingredients with the dry ingredients, then fold in the chocolate chips.
 (Don’t skip the step of mixing the wet and dry ingredients separately before beating them together – this is especially important in grain-free recipes in my experience.)

 3. Spoon the batter onto a parchment paper-lined baking sheet one tablespoon to two tablespoons at a time, and bake for 10 to 15 minutes until cooked through.
+(Watch the bottom so they don’t get too brown and turn the oven temp down a little if needed.)

 That’s it!
 And all of the recipes in this book are that simple!